Hindu Undivided Family Registration

 - Equal Rights in Property: All coparceners have an equal claim, leading to potential conflicts.

-- Dissolution Complexity: Closing a HUF requires partitioning assets among members, which can be difficult.
+- Dissolution Complexity: Closing it requires partition of assets among its members, which can be difficult.

 - Changing Family Dynamics: The decreasing prevalence of joint families has reduced the relevance of HUF.